-Though many self-employed businesses today are service related, you’ll need to purchase inventory with other types of product-related business.
+Though many self-employed businesses today are service-related, you’ll need to purchase inventory with other types of product-related businesses.
 Since it can be almost impossible to get financing for inventory, paying by cash may be the only way to get the products and items you need.

 That will be true whether you’ll need raw materials to make a finished product, or your purchasing already made merchandise from a manufacturer.
 Having either materials or finished products available in-house will enable faster sales and a quicker buildup of your cash flow.

 Making a Down Payment on a Business Vehicle

 Many types of businesses require a specialized vehicle.
 A mobile dog grooming service or a food truck are excellent examples.
 And if you’re going to be involved in any type of service business, like home repairs, you’ll likely need a pickup truck or a van.

 But even if you don’t need specialized equipment, you may need a new vehicle specifically for your business.
 Many businesses require significant time on the road, either selling, delivering a product, or even if you are a rideshare driver.
 While you may be able to do that with your current vehicle, you may also need to trade up to a vehicle that’s more appropriate for the business you’re going into.